-Our mean gender pay gap is good compared to the national picture, with the provisional mean gender pay gap for the Not-for-Profit sector as reported by the Office of National Statistics in November 2023 being 15.6% favouring men, and for all sectors being 13.2% favouring men.
+Our mean gender pay gap is excellent compared to the national picture, with the mean gender pay gap for the Not-for-Profit sector as provisionally reported by the Office of National Statistics in October 2024 being 14.7% favouring men, and for all sectors being 13.8% favouring men.

-The median gender pay gap at Raven is 3% favouring men, which means that when our hourly pay rates are listed from highest to lowest, the middle pay rate for male employees is higher than for female employees.
-This is due to a larger percentage of female employees in Band A, the lower pay quartile.
-It does not mean that female employees in the same positions as male employees receive lower hourly rates.
+The median gender pay gap at Raven is 1.79% favouring men, which means that when our hourly pay rates are listed from highest to lowest, the middle pay rate for male employees is slightly higher than for female employees.
+Please note that this metric is based on hourly rate across all positions, so does not mean that female employees in the same positions as male employees receive lower hourly rates.